Introduction

 from African slaves.

-It is therefore fitting that over the years the festival has
+It is therefore fitting that over the years the

-The Festival organisers are rightly proud of the unique space
+musical traditions.
+The Festival organisers are rightly proud

-they have created for this ‘musical dialogue’ between
+of the unique space they have created for this ‘musical

-musicians from seemingly very different cultures.
-Many of the
+dialogue’ between musicians from seemingly very different

-performances are improvised fusion jam sessions with Gnaoua Maalems
+cultures.
+Many of the performances are improvised fusion jam sessions

-playing alongside invited artists from Europe and the USA.
-For
+with Gnaoua Maalems playing alongside invited artists from Europe

-example at this years festival, the likes of Jaleel Shaw, Andy
+and the USA.
+For example at this years festival, the likes of

-Narell and Frank Vaillant.
+Jaleel Shaw, Andy Narell and Frank Vaillant.

-In the words of the Festival organisers ‘A3’, the
+In the words of the Festival organisers ‘A3’,

-Festival Gnaoua et Musiques du Monde is a Festival which celebrates
+the Festival Gnaoua et Musiques du Monde is a Festival which celebrates

 music ‘qui a pour premier instrument le coeur’ (whose